 - White specks on teeth especially in adults

 - In serious cases, people have been known to suffer from

 - Nausea and in severe cases, it can lead to death.

-There are lots of dental facilities in the Huston area providing various dental treatments, but for the best fluoride treatment; you should visit www.edgedentalhuston.com.
+There are lots of dental facilities in the Houston area providing various dental treatments, but for the best fluoride treatment; you should visit www.edgedentalhouston.com.
 Our services are very detailed and second to none, we have professional and medically certified by law and the dental community.
 With the support, and love from the community, we are able to put a smile on the faces of all with our services.
 You will just be a wonderful addition to our family and you are welcome to our clinic for the solution for any oral problem.